#3 What are data source schema specific dimensions in the context of Google Analytics?

 However, you can use a chart specific calculated metric with blended data.

-Difference between dimensions and metrics in Google Analytics and Google Data Studio
+Difference between dimensions and metrics in Google Analytics and Looker Studio

 In Google Analytics, a dimension cannot be used as a metric and vice versa.
-Whereas, in Google Data Studio, a dimension can be used as a metric and vice versa.
+Whereas, in Looker Studio, a dimension can be used as a metric and vice versa.

 For example in the data table below, ‘age’ (which is defined as a dimension in GA) is used as a metric:

-And you can see how Data Studio is reporting the values of ‘age’ field in the data table.
+And you can see how Looker Studio is reporting the values of ‘age’ field in the data table.

 But when you use ‘age’ as a dimension, you see the correct data in the data table:

 In Google Analytics, certain dimensions and metrics cannot be used/queried together.
-However, this is not the case with Google Data Studio.
+However, this is not the case with Looker Studio.

 For example, in Google Analytics you can not use/query ‘user type’ dimension with Adwords ‘impressions’ metric.